ArunaStorage/website/README.md

 The web version is a fully integrated website + webserver version including SSR + hydration.

-This version uses leptos 0.5.0 and is inteded to be used with version 2.x.x of the Aruna Object Storage server.
+This version uses leptos 0.5.0 and is intended to be used with version 2.x.x of the Aruna Object Storage server.

 ## Getting started